From EMC- and Cronin-effects to signals of quark-gluon plasma

-{\bf Acknowledgments}: This work was supported in part by the National Natural Science Foundations of China 10875044 and the Project of Knowledge Innovation Program (PKIP) of Chinese Academy of Sciences, Grant No. KJCX2.YW.W10
+{\bf Acknowledgments}: This work was supported in part by the National Natural Science Foundations of China (under Grants No. 10875044 and No. 11205227) and the Project of Knowledge Innovation Program (PKIP) of Chinese Academy of Sciences, Grant No. KJCX2.YW.W10

-{\bf Appendix A. GLR-MQ-ZRS equation}: The modifications of the gluon recombination to the DGLAP evolution in the GLR-MQ-ZRS equation has following form [19,20].
+{\bf Appendix.
+GLR-MQ-ZRS equation}: The modifications of the gluon recombination to the DGLAP evolution in the GLR-MQ-ZRS equation has following form [38-40], which work in whole $x$ range .

 for gluon distribution and

 for sea quark distributions, where $P^{AP}$ are the evolution kernels of the linear DGLAP equation and the recombination functions